syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 ## Opening an existing pre-97 DOC format Word documents

-Essential DOCIO supports Word 97-2003 and later version documents.
-If you need to open unsupported version (pre-97 DOC format), you can enable 'SupressOldFileFormatException' property while opening the unsupported DOC format Word documents.
+Essential DocIO supports Word 97-2003 and later version documents.
+If you need to open unsupported version (pre-97 DOC format), you can enable 'SuppressOldFileFormatException' property while opening the unsupported DOC format Word documents.

 {% tabs %}